ethereum/web3.py/docs/web3.eth.rst

     ``eth_getTransactionByBlockNumberAndIndex`` if ``block_identifier`` is an
     integer or one of the predefined block parameters ``'latest', 'earliest', 'pending'``, otherwise delegates to
     ``eth_getTransactionByBlockHashAndIndex``.
-If the transaction has not yet been mined throws :class:`web3.exceptions.TransactionNotFound`.
+    If a transaction is not found at specified arguments, throws :class:`web3.exceptions.TransactionNotFound`.

     .. code-block:: python